bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>Explain when in which use cases will you use vertical scaling and in which use cases you will use horizontal scaling</summary><br><b>
+<summary>Explain in which use cases will you use vertical scaling and in which use cases you will use horizontal scaling</summary><br><b>
 </b></details>

 <details>